-Pumpkin Cinnamon Bread Pudding is a fantastic way to welcome fall!
-Made with cinnamon swirl bread, plenty of warm spices, and real pumpkin, this easy dessert will surely impress!
+If you love pumpkin desserts, you’ll also love this Cinnamon Pumpkin Bread Pudding; a fantastic way to welcome fall.
+Made with cinnamon swirl bread, plenty of warm spices, and real pumpkin, this easy dessert (or breakfast!) will surely impress.

-This easy and flavorful bread pudding is perfect for breakfast, brunch, or dessert.
+This easy and flavorful bread pudding is perfect for breakfast, brunch, or dessert- the perfect end to any holiday meal.
 The pumpkin and cinnamon flavors make it a great recipe to serve all fall and winter, and it is so easy to make you will be able to easily make one for all your get-togethers.

-Bread pudding is often made with any kind of crusty thick bread, like challah or french bread.
+Good bread pudding is often made with any kind of crusty thick bread, like challah bread or french bread.
 But this recipe takes the fall flavors up a notch by making it with cinnamon swirl bread!

 You only need a few ingredients to make this great fall dessert!
 That’s why this cinnamon bread pudding in one of our favorites!

 - Eggs – Use fresh, quality eggs are best!
-You need 5 for a great custardy texture without it being too “eggy
+You need 5 for a great custardy texture without it being too “eggy”.
+Egg yolks give off the most flavor, so if you are worried, use 3 whole eggs and 4 egg whites.
+Some yolk is essential to make a custard base.

-- Canned pumpkin – make sure you use pure pumpkin and not pumpkin pie mixture.
+- Canned pumpkin – make sure you use pure pumpkin puree and not pumpkin pie mixture.

 - Vanilla extract – use a good quality pure vanilla extract, not imitation flavoring.

-- Pumpkin pie spice mix – Use a pre-bought one, or make your own.
+- Pumpkin pie spice mix – Use a pre-bought pumpkin spice, or make your own.
 You can also substitute apple pie spice mix in.

 - Salt – just a touch helps bring out the sweetness and pumpkin flavor.

 - Cinnamon swirl bread – Find this in your grocer’s bread aisle!
-You can also use a loaf that has raisins in the swirls, too.
+You can also use a loaf that has raisins in the swirls.
+Stale bread or day old bread works best because the dry parts soak up the custard well.

 This recipe is so easy to make!

-- Preheat the oven and prepare the baking pan.
+- Prepare oven and pan.
+Preheat the oven and prepare the baking pan.

-- Whisk together all the ingredients except for the bread.
+- Make pumpkin-spiced custard.
+In a large bowl, whisk together all the ingredients except for the bread.
 Set side.

-- Gently toss the bread cubes into the pumpkin mixture and allow to rest for 10 minutes so the bread can soak up some of the liquid.
-You might want to toss one more time between to get any pieces that weren’t fully coated.
+- Let bread soak.
+Gently toss the cubed bread into the pumpkin custard and allow to rest for so the bread can soak up some of the liquid.

-- Transfer the mixture to the prepared baking pan.
+- Add to pan.
+Transfer the mixture to the prepared baking pan.

-- Use a spoon or spatula to press down on the mixture, evenly distributing it and really pressing it down to help create the right texture.
+- Press.
+Use a spoon or spatula to press down on the egg mixture, evenly distributing it and really pressing it down to help create the right texture.

-- Allow to cool for a few minutes and then serve with caramel sauce and whipped cream!
+- Cool and enjoy.
+Allow to cool for a few minutes and then serve with caramel sauce and whipped cream!

-This bread pudding is great because it is so versatile, and served so many different ways.
+This pumpkin bread pudding is great because it is so versatile, and served so many different ways.

-- Serve it hot or cold (it’s amazing warm from the oven, but leftovers are awesome straight from the fridge, too).
+- Hot or cold – You can serve it hot or cold (it’s amazing warm from the oven, but leftover bread pudding is awesome straight from the fridge, too).

-- Serve it with caramel sauce, a bourbon sauce, or a traditional vanilla sauce.
+- Sauces – Top with a sauce like caramel sauce, a bourbon sauce, or a traditional vanilla sauce.
 Fudge is also delightful.

 You can’t make a wrong choice here!

-Store any cinnamon bread pudding leftovers in a covered container in the fridge for 2-3 days.
+Storage: Store any bread pudding leftovers in an airtight container in the fridge for 2-3 days.

-To reheat and serve, cover the container with foil and bake at 350 F for 15-20 minutes.
+Reheating: To reheat and serve the next day, cover the container with foil and bake at 350 F for 15-20 minutes.
 You can also reheat individual servings in the microwave for 45-60 seconds, or until warmed through, but like any bread, it has the tendency to get a little chewy.

 - Preheat the oven to 350° F.